10 Engaging ESL Halloween Activities for a Frightfully Fun Lesson

 3. Fill in the Blanks

-You can create Halloween ESL worksheets to have students fill in the gaps to different scary stories.
-Write your own or browse online for a simple story where students have to fill in the words.
+You can create Halloween ESL worksheets to have students fill in the gaps in scary stories.
+Write your own or browse online for a simple story where students have to fill in certain words.
 You can use stories with a word bank or even opt for silly Mad Libs!
-At the end, have students read the story out loud to you.
+At the end, have students read the story aloud to you.

 If creating your own story, you can choose to make the verb the missing word in the sentence so that kids can practice the past or present tense instead of vocabulary.
 Always remember that ESL Halloween activities can easily incorporate grammar!